ev2900/OpenSearch_Log_Analytics/workshop/content/open-search-log-analytics/1_Getting_Started/aws_event.en.md

 ![Event_Engine_Login_Hash](/images/open-search-log-analytics/event_engine_1.png)

 Select how you want to log in.
 Selecting Email One-Time Password (OTP) is recommended.
-However you can also use your Amazon.com retail account to login.
+However, you can also use your Amazon.com retail account to login.

 ![Event_Engine_Login_Email](/images/open-search-log-analytics/event_engine_2.png)